yuokamoto/drone_vel_ui/README.md

 ## Overview
 This project include ui for control dji tello drone with ROS.

-Require rosbridge running and url to rosbridge should be in env varable `ROSBRIDGE_UR`(see env.sh) Here are a few files for docker.
+Require rosbridge running and url to rosbridge should be in env varable `ROSBRIDGE_UR`(see env.sh).

+Here are a few files for docker.

 ## Available Scripts